nyanofthemoon/wp-api-basic-auth/README.md

 # Basic Auth WP REST API (v2)
-WP Plugin to enforce basic auth on all WP API 2.0 routes

 This is a WordPress plugin which enforces basic auth on all WP API 2.0 routes.

 ### Requirements